Man charged with killing 2 Arizona girls who went missing | New Country 923

 A medical examiner last year ruled Isabel Celis’ death as “homicide by unspecified means.”
 A heavily redacted autopsy report did not indicate how she died.

-Gonzalez went missing on her way to a friend’s house and her body was found days later.
+Gonzalez went missing on her way to a friend’s house.
+Her body was found days later.

 Clements made his first court appearance Saturday morning.
 He does not yet have an attorney but will be assigned one at a Sept.
 24 arraignment.

+Clements was being held on a $2 million bond, Tucson Police Sgt.
+Pete Dugan said.

-Maricopa County Sheriff’s Sgt.
-Bryant Vanegas said Saturday that Clements was jailed in April 2017 on suspicion of burglary, theft and fraudulent schemes.
+Clements was jailed in April 2017 on suspicion of burglary, theft and fraudulent schemes, Maricopa County Sheriff’s Sgt.
+Bryant Vanegas said Saturday.
 Vanegas did not have information about when Clements might be transferred to southern Arizona to face charges in the case of the girl’s killings.

 The indictment made public Saturday did not provide any details about how the girls were killed or what evidence linked Clements to the killings.
 It said he was also charged with burglary, theft and possession or distribution of child pornography in other cases dating from 2012 through 2016.